up/shoogar/README.md

 	'/phone/0/129/40/55/333' : 'views/phone.tmpl'

-And yo can do it a little RESTfully:
+And yo can do it RESTfully:

 	'/hello/*' : function(){
 	  document.write(